Physics-Informed Convolutional Transformer for Predicting Volatility Surface: Experiments and Analysis

 \section{Experiments and Analysis}

 As described in subsection \ref{data prep}, the training and validation datasets were used to train and validate five different models: PINN, ConvLSTM, SA-ConvLSTM, ConvTF, and PI-ConvTF.
 Using the mean average percentage error (MAPE) metric, all models were then evaluated on the test dataset.
 We first performed architecture tuning on each model to determine their peak performance.
 Subsequently, we provide an overall comparison of the models under their respective best settings to understand the contributions of both physical and statistical approaches to volatility prediction.
-We also infer the call option price values through Equations \eqref{e:piconvtf1} and \eqref{e:piconvtf2} using the predicted volatility surfaces and check their accuracy to determine the practicality of our methods.
+We also infer the call option price values through Equations \eqref{e:piconvtf1} and \eqref{e:piconvtf2} using the predicted volatility surfaces and check their accuracy to determine the practicality of our methods. {To compare the prediction accuracy of the neural network models with standard statistical methods, we will use Vector Autoregression (VAR) and Autoregressive Integrated Moving Average (ARIMA) to predict multivariate time-series data.
+This will allow us to evaluate the relative performance of the neural network models in this context.
+For VAR, we created input vectors for each day using the point-wise values of the volatility surface.
+These input vectors were used to predict the volatility values for future dates.
+As for ARIMA, we used past data from the same point on the volatility surface as input to predict the point-wise values of the volatility surface. }

 We retrained our models specifically to further develop our findings in the original splitting of the training, validation, and test dates.
 They were never given the data of historically volatile regimes.
 Then, they were tested under these regimes.
 In this way, we experimented with how different models perform under disadvantageous data settings.